ijmeals/n96-postgres-package/docs/conn/how-to-log-slow-queries.md

   logSlowQueries: {
       ifRunsLoggerThan: 3, // number of seconds, you can also do floats (e.g. 0.01 seconds)
       logger: logger.warn,
-  }});
+  },
+});
 ```

 ### Logging by Individual Query

-If you want to change the logging settings from what was set when first calling `conn(...)`, or you prefer not to log at all except in one call, you can pass in the `logSlowQueries` into as a second argument.
+If you want to change the logging settings from what was set when first calling `conn(...)`, or you prefer not to log at all but want to for one query, you can pass in the `logSlowQueries` into as a second argument.

 Here is an example of that: